sam2332/Rag_Ollama_api/README.md

-Deciding which workspace information to collect

-Collecting workspace information

-Filtering to most relevant information

 # Project Title

 This is a Python-based project that provides a FastAPI server with various routes and functionalities.
 It includes a caching system, database setup, and configuration management.